-If your policy doesn't include rental cars, consider shopping for a new policy that offers rental car reimbursement.
+If your policy doesn't include rental cars, consider shopping for a new policy that offers rental car coverage.
 Just compare auto insurance quotes from different insurers.

 Should you buy it?
 Not if you have comprehensive or collision car insurance.
-Most policies cover damages and theft to a rental car, but may not include diminished value.
+Most policies cover damages and theft to a rental car but may not include diminished value.
 Diminished value refers to the loss of an automobile's worth after an accident.